bbauska/CSS-Notes4Pros/README.md

 > CSS Variables allow authors to create reusable values which can be
 > used throughout a CSS document.
 >
-> For example, it\'s common in CSS to reuse a single color throughout a
+> For example, it&apos;s common in CSS to reuse a single color throughout a
 > document.
 Prior to CSS Variables this would mean reusing the same
 > color value many times throughout a document.
 With CSS Variables the
 > color value can be assigned to a variable and referenced in multiple